Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 - Stay away from places that have been carved for tourism out of people's lives, for example by pushing people out of neighborhoods (with over-speculated Airbnb conversions) or by displacing populations to make room for resorts.

-- And to those who say "but tourism employs people and helps a place develop by improving infrastructure", well, in part, but all it takes is an earthquake or a terrorist attack and those tourism dollars will dwindle and disappear.
-Meantime, their natural habitat, which might have provided survival, will have been destroyed and those left jobless will move to cities, which have enough problems already...
+- And to those who say "but tourism employs people and helps a place develop by improving infrastructure", well, yes and no. All it takes is an earthquake or a terrorist attack or rampaging epidemic (we have seen this with Covid) and those tourism dollars will dwindle and disappear.
+Meantime, the natural habitat, which might have provided locals with the means of some survival, will have been destroyed and those left jobless will move to cities, which have enough problems already...

-Following these rules won't guarantee a completely damage-free trip, but it will show your hosts you are concerned and caring, and it will make a difference on the impact of your journey.
+Following these recommendations won't guarantee a completely damage-free trip, but it will show your hosts you are concerned and caring, and it will make a difference on the impact of your journey.

 Issues worth Thinking About...